suter-chem/ACSprimer/README.md

 - Diego Sierra-Costa
 - Kenneth M. Merz, Jr.

-I take no credit for any conceptual explorations in this repository and only the practice problem answers are my own work.
+I take no credit for any conceptual explorations in this repository and only claim the practice problem answers as my own work.